gnachman/iterm2-website/source/automatic-profile-switching.md

 Since it's impractical to install shell integration everywhere (for example, as *root*), there will be times when you need to write a trigger to detect the current username or hostname.
 Please see the *Triggers* section of <a href="/shell_integration.html">Shell Integration</a> for details.

+### Troubleshooting

+There are a few ways things can go wrong.
+Please see the <a href="https://gitlab.com/gnachman/iterm2/wikis/scp-not-connecting">Why doesn't secure copy/automatic profile switching work?</a> document for help diagnosing and fixing these issues.